 The number of users alone isn’t the major revenue generation factor.
 Most marketers and brands are still focused on Facebook and Instagram, but this focus is slowly shifting to TikTok, especially for brands that target a young consumer-base.
 This trend won’t follow the user-base growth, and the revenues might keep growing even when the user-base hits a crest.

-According to Wikipedia, ByteDance, the parent company of TikTok, was worth about $100 billion as of May 2020.
-Reuters in July reported that the company was valued at $140 billion.
 The most recent valuation of the company is estimated at $180 billion (by multiple sources, including Business Insider).
 The news is that the company is talking to its current investors and hoping to raise $2 billion more before its Hong Kong public offering.